-- Simufilam showed promising treatment effects in a double-blind, randomized, placebo-controlled study in patients with mild-to-moderate Alzheimer's disease. - Simufilam improved a panel of validated biomarkers of disease pathology, neuroinflammation and integrity of the blood-brain barrier. - Evidence of simufilam's safety and efficacy in Alzheimer's disease still needs to be established by FDA statutory requirements, including a Phase 3 clinical program.
+- Simufilam showed promising treatment effects in a double-blind, randomized, placebo-controlled study in patients with mild-to-moderate Alzheimer's disease. - Simufilam improved a panel of validated biomarkers of disease pathology, neuroinflammation and integrity of the blood-brain barrier. - Evidence of simufilam's safety and efficacy in Alzheimer's disease still needs to be established by FDA statutory requirements. - Phase 3 studies are on-going with simufilam in patients with Alzheimer's disease.